Chart Color Schemes

 An assessment of population growth drivers in Adamstown Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the population of Adamstown Heights is estimated at around 5,736, reflecting an increase of 115 people since the 2021 Census.
-This growth is inferred from AreaSearch's estimation of a resident population of 5,711 based on ABS ERP data released in June 2024 and additional validated new addresses since the Census date.
-This population density equates to approximately 2,400 persons per square kilometer, placing Adamstown Heights in the upper quartile relative to national locations assessed by AreaSearch.
-Natural growth contributed about 47.0% of overall population gains during recent periods, with all drivers including overseas and interstate migration being positive factors.
-For projections until 2041, AreaSearch adopts ABS/Geoscience Australia aggregations released in 2024 using a 2022 base year for covered areas, and NSW State Government SA2-level projections from 2022 with a 2021 base year for uncovered areas.
+The population of Adamstown Heights statistical area as of November 2025 is estimated to be around 5,781.
+This figure reflects an increase of 160 people since the 2021 Census, which reported a population of 5,621.
+The change is inferred from AreaSearch's estimation of the resident population at 5,716 in June 2024 and an additional 18 validated new addresses since the Census date.
+This results in a population density ratio of 2,418 persons per square kilometer, placing Adamstown Heights in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 2.8% growth since the census is within 2.9 percentage points of the non-metro area (5.7%), indicating competitive growth fundamentals.
+Natural growth contributed approximately 47.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

 Frequently Asked Questions - Population